Ƨ

 The proposed Metelko alphabet, devised by Franc Serafin Metelko, used the letter Ƨ to represent the schwa ə sound; it is unclear what inspiration Metelko used for the character (possibly from the Georgian letter ჷ used in the Laz and Svan languages spoken in the Southern Caucasus).

+Similar letterforms

-A similar sign, 𐆓, was used as a fractional Roman numeral, where it stood for the fraction 1/72.
+A similar sign, 𐆓, was used as a fractional Roman numeral, standing for the fraction 1/72.

 In italic type, г Cyrillic's ge г is strongly homoglyphic to the lowercase ƨ.
-Early forms of the letter dze S, currently only used in Macedonian Cyrillic, could resemble either a forward or reversed S.
+Early forms of the letter dze S, currently only used in Macedonian Cyrillic, could resemble either a forward or reversed S. The Old Novgorodian birchbark documents have exclusively a reversed version of the letter.

 A charge strongly resembling a Ƨ appears in the civic coat of arms borne by the municipality of Haßloch in Rhineland-Palatinate, Germany.

 Reversed S is very often used in languages using the Latin alphabet as a substitute for S, to depict a young child's handwriting.